Anas-Allouch/Sequential-Gearbox-Design/03_V2_Redesign/00_Documentary.md

 - NUP 208 ECP: bore diameter 40 mm - width 18 mm - load rating C = 62 KN

 And no this over design is not for nothing, it is for the shaft diameter requirement for later shaft fatigue analysis.

+---

+From this step forward, it will be hard to document as before since it is basically calculations everywhere.
+From shaft fatigue analysis to gears analysis all over to keys analysis.
+I will show the outline of what will be done after that.

+1. initial input and output shaft designs according to standards.
+A quick note: the output gears are gonna be installed on needle bearings to allow free movement and individual gear engagement
+2. shaft fatigue analysis on the designs made: applying shaft fatigue failure criteria including Goodman, Gerber, Soderberg and ASME elliptic at different features of the shaft (grooves, shoulders, keyways and seats)
+3. after checking and getting acceptable values for safety factors we move one to gears analysis: failure in bending and contact according to AGMA ways
+4. after also getting acceptable values for gears, we can now jump to keys safety factors checking: failure by shear and by crushing
+5. now comes the step of design the dog clutches: choosing the right number of dogs, the right thickness and width
+6. last step is checking the keys and/or splines that are presented at the input and output of the gearbox which will hold the couplings.
+Basically the torque will be transmitted to the gearbox and from it by couplings

+If all obtained values are acceptable, we can proceed to official drawings and simulation of the gearbox.